stefbbq/abyssion/docs/CODEX.md

 ### Font System

-- The theme supports custom font families via Tailwind's `fontFamily` extensiwn in `tailwind.config.ts`.
+- The theme supports custom font families via Tailwind's `fontFamily` extension in `tailwind.config.ts`.
 - **Lovecraftian font:** The `lovecraft` font family (UnifrakturCook, cursive) is available for use in blockquotes and special headings.
 Add `font-lovecraft` to any element to apply it.
 - **Best practices:**
   - Use `font-sans` for most body text and paragraphs (`<p>`).